cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Dynamic change between languages.
    - Dynamic change between crypto providers.
    - Updates of partial functionality via the internet.
-   - Implementation of more functions as threads (parallel, interruptible).
+   - Implementing all functions as threads (parallel, interruptible).
    - Easier handling of cascade using the existing building blocks.
    - Offer a recorder for user interactions.
    - Handle all files as stream to be able to operate very big files.